Future for Religious Heritage

-Future for Religious Heritage (FRH) is a non-faith, not-for-profit heritage organisation registered in Belgium, with members across Europe.
+Future for Religious Heritage (FRH) is a non-religious, non-profit heritage organisation registered in Belgium, with members across Europe.
 Not to be confused with the Ferryhill Railway Heritage Trust (FRHT).
 FRH is a member of the European Heritage Alliance 3.3, an informal European sectoral platform.
-The association was a stakeholder of the European Year of Cultural Heritage 2018.
+The organisation was a stakeholder of the European Year of Cultural Heritage 2018.

+FRH is a "network of charities and conservation departments of governmental, religious and university institutions, and other professionals working to protect religious heritage buildings across Europe, with over 200 full and associate members in 39 countries."

 Purpose

 "Begun as a grass-roots movement in 2009, the Future for Religious Heritage took shape in 2011 as a network of groups from more than 30 countries, dedicated to finding ways to keep churches, synagogues and other religious buildings open, if not for services, then for other uses."

-FRH has an office in Brussels.
+FRH has its headquarters in Brussels.

 Members

-Its members include the National Museum of Denmark, the Archbishopric of Prague, Chorus Venezia, Din l-Art Ħelwa, Museum Catharijneconvent, the Department for Cultural Heritage Conservation of the Church of Sweden, the Churches Conservation Trust, the Diocese of London, English Heritage, Friends of Friendless Churches, The Historic Religious Buildings Alliance, Jewish Heritage UK, the National Churches Trust, Scotland's Churches Trust, Culture Directorate of Government of Cantabria, among many others.
+Its members include the National Museum of Denmark, Archbishopric of Prague, Chorus Venezia, Din l-Art Ħelwa, Museum Catharijneconvent, Department for Cultural Heritage Conservation of the Church of Sweden, Churches Conservation Trust, Diocese of London, English Heritage, Friends of Friendless Churches, The Historic Religious Buildings Alliance, Jewish Heritage UK, National Churches Trust, Scotland's Churches Trust, Culture Directorate of Government of Cantabria, Church Art Collection at the University Museum of Bergen, Diocese of Lugo, among many others.